13 Photos From Family Archives That Show History at a New Angle

 “Photo from Tokyo, 1947”

-“My parents in the mid to late 60s.
-They were together for 51 years until they both passed away in 2019 — one month and one day apart.”
+“My parents in the mid to late 60’s.
+They were married for 51 years before both passed away in 2019 within one month and one day of each other.”

-“My grandmother’s wedding in 1968, UK.
-She ran a home for people with disabilities and invited all her patients to the wedding.”
+“My nanna’s wedding in 1968, Abram, UK.
+She managed a home for people with disabilities & invited them to her wedding.”

 “My grandfather, Al Jr, doesn’t have many nice things to say about his parents.
 His dad was cold and distant, his mom was always critical about him.
 When his girlfriend Sandra (my grandmother) got pregnant, they were separated.
 Sandra gave birth to my mom and gave her up for adoption.